alexei-matveev/grinder/README.md

     mvn -DskipTests install

-With grider JAR installed into your local Maven directory ~/.m2/ you should be able to
+With grinder JAR installed into your local Maven directory ~/.m2/ you should be able to

     cd grinder-clj
     lein deps
-    lein deps :tree

 and Leiningen will find the artifacts.
 Then build and run the Leiningen project.
 For details see the Clojure [project](./grinder-clj).

+FIXME: there is a ref to a very old version of clojure somewhere.
+I get this on the first `lein deps`:

+    Retrieving org/clojure/clojure/1.3.0-alpha5/clojure-1.3.0-alpha5.pom from central

+Also `lein deps :tree` detects quite a few "possibly confusing dependencies".